National War Memorial (South Australia)

-The National War Memorial is a monument on the north edge of the city centre of Adelaide, South Australia, commemorating those who served in the First World War.
-Opened in 1931, the memorial is located on the corner of North Terrace and Kintore Avenue, adjacent to the grounds of Government House.
-Memorial services are held at the site throughout the year, with major services on both Anzac Day (25 April) and Remembrance Day (11 November).
+The National War Memorial (South Australia) is a monument on the north edge of the city centre of Adelaide, South Australia that commemorates South Australians who served in the First World War and those who gave their lives.
+It was opened in 1931.
+The memorial is on the corner of North Terrace and Kintore Avenue, next to the grounds of Government House.
+Observances are held at the site throughout the year, with major services on Anzac Day (25 April) and Remembrance Day (11 November).